Commentary

 by Lou Nicholes

-It seems that David may have written this psalm during the time of the purchase, and erection of an altar in the dedication of the threshing floor of Araunah (II Sam.
-24).
-We do know that prosperity had caused David to become self-confident and proud.
-As a result of this G …
+David may have written this psalm after the purchase of the threshing floor of Araunah (II Sam.
+24) and the erection of the alter there to the Lord.
+Prosperity had caused David to become self-confident and proud.
+As a result of this God sent a great plague upon Israel which killed 70,000 …

 New Search